theborakompanioni/bitcoin-spring-boot-starter/docs/FALSEHOODS.md

    and using the first 256 bits of the result as key material.
 Bitcoin uses the `secp256k1` elliptic curve for its underlying signature operations.
    Not all numbers from 0 to 2^256 are valid keys for `secp256k1`, especially the number 0 and all numbers `> n` (where `n` is the order of the curve) are not valid keys (per definition of secp256k1).
-As `n` of the `secp256k1` curve is very close to the possible maximum of 2^256 it is very very unlikely (probability of less than 1 in 2^127) that the value derived as part of BIP 32 key derivation is not a valid private key.
+As `n` of the `secp256k1` curve is very close to the possible maximum of 2^256 it is very unlikely (probability of less than 1 in 2^127) that the value derived as part of BIP 32 key derivation is not a valid private key.
    If such a case ever happens BIP 32 specifies that a wallet should just skip this index and proceed with the next higher index (see
    [specification of key derviation](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki#private-parent-key--private-child-key) for details).

    So it is possible that wallets exist where the index of derived keys might have a gap.
-For these missing indexes then simply no address exist and the missing index should be silently ignored by wallets.
-However this case is so highly unlikely that it's very likely that nobody will ever see this case in practice. (_Trivia: The author of [pycoin](https://github.com/richardkiss/pycoin) even prepared a [very special error message](https://github.com/richardkiss/pycoin/blob/9837d456a8b7cd8ef5f170b7bc41858957cc5e96/pycoin/key/bip32.py#L12) for the case should this ever happen. :)_ ).
+For these missing indexes then simply no address exists, and the missing index should be silently ignored by wallets.
+However, this case is so highly unlikely it's very likely that nobody will ever see this case in practice. (_Trivia: The author of [pycoin](https://github.com/richardkiss/pycoin) even prepared a [very special error message](https://github.com/richardkiss/pycoin/blob/9837d456a8b7cd8ef5f170b7bc41858957cc5e96/pycoin/key/bip32.py#L12) for the case should this ever happen. :)_ ).